Nuvei/nuvei-plugin-woocommerce/readme.txt

   * https://docs.nuvei.com/documentation/accept-payment/checkout-2/payment-customization/#card-processing
   * https://docs.nuvei.com/documentation/accept-payment/simply-connect/ui-customization/#text-and-translation

+== System Requirements ==

+* Enabled PHP cURL support.
+* Public access to the plugin notify URL.
+Check plugin settings, Help Tools tab, for it.

+== Nuvei Requirements ==

+In the Merchant configuration:
+  * Enabled DMNs.
+  * On SiteID level "DMN  timeout" setting is recommended to be not less than 20 seconds, 30 seconds is better.

+== Notes ==

+If you have installed a plugin version earlier than v1.3.0 and you are upgrading for the first time, then you should deactivate and activate plugin again after the upgrade, so new logs directory be created!

-If you are using a plugin version of v3.2.0 or older, please change plugin settings "Status Authorized" and "Status Pending DMN" in "Advanced Settings" tab to "On-hold"!
+If you are used our plugin before v3.2.0, please change plugin setting "Status Authorized" in "Advanced Settings" tab to "On-hold"!

 == Screenshots ==